Yank Levy: United Kingdom

 Following this refusal, Levy worked his passage to Britain as a stoker on a steamer.
 After arriving in the United Kingdom, he rejoined Wintringham and other International Brigade veterans.

 Levy worked alongside these other veterans on Home Guard training, and was involved in the establishment of an unofficial training school, funded in part by Wendell Endicott (shoe magnate of Endicott-Johnson Shoes and member of the Home Guard) for the Guard at Osterley Park, where his lectures were well received.
 Nazi propagandist Lord Haw-Haw, dubbed the Osterley trainees as "Osterley cut throats" due to their hardened approach to guerrilla warfare.
 This was "Home Guard School #1."
 Despite becoming famous due to its appearance in newsreels and newspaper articles around the world (particularly in the US), the socialism espoused by the school's instructors was met with disapproval by the War Office (WO) and Winston Churchill, resulting in the WO taking it over in September 1940.
 Closed in 1941, its staff and courses were reallocated to other newly opened WO-approved Home Guard schools.

 While lecturing there, Wintringham helped Levy write his book Guerrilla Warfare, described by some as a "war pamphlet" as a practical manual of guerrilla strategy and tactics.
 Drawing from the lectures given at Osterley Park, it was published as a mass market paperback in Britain and the U.S. and ran to several editions.
 Levy advocated guerrilla warfare as a democratic means of combating fascism, frequently attacking the military establishment who overlooked the lessons of such commanders as T. E. Lawrence and their experience in irregular war.
 He also recounts some of his adventures as a guerrilla, such as when he and his companions trapped cats' tails in mouse traps to distract sentries.
 Wintringham said that Levy was the most effective communicator in Great Britain on the tactics of commando and guerrilla warfare.
 His primary lecture subject was knife fighting and hand-to-hand combat.

 Levy was also a committed Socialist, which influenced his goals, his analyses, and the presentation of his work.
 Rather than being purely a technical manual, Guerilla Warfare also advocated for mobilization of citizens for their own defense.
 Levy compared Home Guard guerrilla forces to historical resistance, such as Hereward the Wake's opposition to William the Conqueror, and pointed to the Arab Revolt and Orde Wingate's Special Night Squads in Mandatory Palestine as examples of effective irregular forces.
-He also suggested fictional accounts of guerrilla warfare could provide valuable insights, referencing Ernie O'Malley's On Another Man's Wound, Ernest Hemingway's For Whom the Bell Tolls, and Edgar Snow's Scorched Earth.
+He also suggested fictional accounts of guerrilla warfare could provide valuable insights, referencing Ernie O'Malley's On Another Man's Wound, Ernest Hemingway's For Whom the Bell Tolls, and Edgar Snow's The Battle for Asia.

 The book had significant impact and it received favorable press with Time magazine stating:

 Anyone who thinks his country will be invaded – which includes anyone now alive – would do well to read "Yank" Levi's Guerrilla Warfare for instruction on to harass invaders.

 Time also enthusiastically noted his unconventional approach: